Looking to Advance Your Career? Consider a Master’s in Project Management

 Mike earned his BA in government and sociology from Georgetown University and his MS in environmental, safety, and health management from the Rochester Institute of Technology.
 He also studied crisis management and risk communications at Harvard's Kennedy School of Government.
 He holds PMP certification and four patents in emergency and environmental management.

 Crystal M. Smith has over 20 years of experience in project management, construction, corporate real estate, cost analysis, and quality control.
-She has worked in over 13 cities in the U.S. and in the Netherlands on international assignment.
+She has worked in over 13 Cities in the US and in Leiden, Holland, the Netherlands on International Assignment.

-She currently serves as a project director, leading the construction of the new Duke Energy Plaza 41-story tower in Charlotte, North Carolina.
-She is responsible for managing the construction team, ensuring budget adherence, overseeing cost change control, driving project schedule, and leading overall project execution.
-She is also an adjunct professor teaching in the MS in project management program at the University of Southern California Bovard College.
+She currently serves as a Project Director leading the construction of the new Duke Energy Plaza 41 story tower in Uptown Charlotte, NC.
+She is responsible for managing the Construction team including the Construction Manager and multiple General Contractors, ensuring budget adherence, cost change control, driving project schedule, and overall project execution.
+She is also an Adjunct Professor teaching in the Master of Science in Project Management Program in the Bovard College at the University of Southern California.

 Kaali Dass, Ph.D.